b-grooters-byte/gecko/sketch/Controller.md

 # Controller

-The controller for Gecko is a very simple controller for Bluetooth Low Energy (BLE) and the L9110S controller 4 motors with 2 left and 2 right.
-It enables you to control the speed and direction of the left and right motors independently with enough fidelity for smooth accerleration and deceleration.
+The controller for Gecko is a very simple controller for Bluetooth Low Energy (BLE) and the L9110S controller.
+It is set up to command 4 motors with 2 left and 2 right.
+It enables control of the speed and direction with enough fidelity for smooth acceleration and deceleration.

 There were several requirements that went into controller design.